 The section handles the different communication accounts in the system, in here you are going to be able to configure all the email accounts you want to have in the system for incoming and outgoing emails.
 All the accounts already configured in the system will be displayed after you click on “Accounts”, you can edit them by clicking in “Edit” or get all messages manually with the button “Get”.

-The activity in the messages from your email boxes are going to be displayed in this section, this means that the messages downloaded from the email boxes in the system after fetching will be displayed like, activity like if the message was sent to a ticket or there was an error or some others you will be able to see them in this section “Messages”, you can add or remove columns properties to see the detailed information.
+Whole messages acitivity your email boxes will be displayed in this section.
+This means that the messages downloaded from the email boxes in the system after fetching will be displayed.
+Activities like if the message was sent to a ticket or there was an error or other you will be able to see them in this section.